March 2, 2019 9:00am-4:00pm

 Life as a Wine-to-Five-Mom

 Working mothers everywhere can attest to the difficulty of achieving work-life balance, but mothers in the wine industry face a unique set of challenges.
-Meghan Caiazzo, founder of Victory Wine Group; Soncy Chin, sales manager at Favorite Brands; and Vilma Mazaite, regional manager for Domaine Select Wine & Spirits, are all mothers who are also leaders in Texas wine distribution and supply.
-They will discuss the effect of motherhood on the representation of women in leadership roles and talk about how becoming a parent affected their own careers.
+These leaders in Texas wine distribution and supply will discuss the effect of motherhood on the representation of women in leadership roles and talk about how becoming a parent affected their own careers.
 Other topics covered will include maternity leave, advocation for equality and solutions to help support to parents in this industry.

 A New Frontier in Texas Winemaking

 With more and more innovative winemakers committed to using Texas-grown grapes, planting varieties native to warm Mediterranean climates and garnering acclaim in international competitions, it’s an exciting time for Texas wine.
 Rae Wilson founded Wine for the People in 2010 to promote Texas wine through monthly wine club tastings and special events.
 She established a Texas Hill Country vineyard in 2015 and produces Dandy Rosé, a dry rosé made from 100% Texas-grown grapes, and The Grower Project, single-site wines crafted to highlight the state's terroir.
 After studying Viticulture and Enology at UC Davis, Adrienne Ballou went on to lead the barrel program at Jester King Brewery before returning to the world of wine.
-She is currently the assistant winemaker at Calais Winery, and just released a limited run of 100% Texas-grown Mourvèdre this year under her first label, Lightsome Wine.
+She is currently the winemaker for Southhold Farm + Cellar, and she released a limited run of 100% Texas-grown Mourvèdre in 2018 under her first label, Lightsome Wine.
 These two trailblazers of a wine region still in its infancy will discuss their experiences in the industry, what measures should be taken to ensure more women move into lead winemaking positions and how they are using their positions to build a sustainable platform for diversity.

 Letters to a Young Wine Prodigy